-2.2 Jubilee Reef Gold Project - Tanzania
+2.2 Jubilee Reef Project

 The Jubilee Reef Project is located approximately 850km northwest of Dar es Salaam within the Lake Victoria Goldfield of northern Tanzania (see Figure 1).
 This is an Archaean greenstone-granite terrain which hosts several multimillion ounce gold deposits including African Barrick's Bulyanhulu deposit and AngloGold Ashanti's Geita deposit.
-Liontown originally entered the Project via a Joint Venture agreement with Currie Rose Resources Inc in 2011 and in April 2013, the Company has agreed to acquire the remaining equity in the property.
+Liontown originally entered the Project via a Joint Venture agreement with Currie Rose Resources Inc in 2011 and earned 66% by sole funding exploration.
+In April 2013, Liontown agreed to acquire the remaining equity in the property and is now entitled to 100% equity subject to the satisfaction of certain conditions.